Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Indiana?

-Oh my god, let me look that for you.
+Oh my God, let me look that for you.

 It's Iowa.

-Johnston in Iowa, please thank Ali.
+Johnston in Iowa, please thank Allie.

-Ali.
-Ali, of course, murderer.
+Allie, of course, murderer.

-But on the on the side, she operates a ski lift at a chalet.
+but on the side, she operates a ski lift at a chalet.

-Oh, hey, we all know Iowa is known for.
+Oh, hey, we all need.

-Yes.
 Very chalet heavy.

 Chalet heavy state.